SowmyaLogaswamy/Angular2-Keg-Tracker/README.md

   }
 }
 ```
-* Again, at the top level, initialize Bower at command line: `$ bower init`
+* Again, at the top level, initialize Bower at command line and accept all default prompts: `$ bower init`
 * Create a `.gitignore` at the top level with the following:
 ```
 node_modules/